-Within 120 days of receipt of a complete intellectual property disclosure form, the institution will inform the principal creator of its substantive decisions regarding protection, commercialization, and/or disposition of intellectual property that he or she has disclosed.
+Within one hundred twenty (120) days of receipt of a complete intellectual property disclosure for, the institution will inform the principal creator of its substantive decisions regarding protection, commercialization, and/or disposition of intellectual property that he or she has disclosed.
 The institution shall be bound by any confidentiality agreement made with any external parties.

-I. Disputes Policy Dispute resolution shall be implemented by the Intellectual Property Committee.
+I. Disputes Policy

+Dispute resolution shall be implemented by the Intellectual Property Committee.